Storytelling struggles without a catalyst

 If you want to segregate them into two bits, you can say, “Well, we're going to have an active catalyst here, someone that is agitating you to move towards that destination that urgency is in place and then you see the interactive catalyst, where you ponder, and you think about it or you read a book and that book changes your life and that becomes the inactive catalyst.”
 Whether you choose an interactive or an active catalyst, the point is that when you're telling a story, those elements need to be in place.
 When you write your story, you need to know very quickly what is that catalyst, who is that catalyst and how did it change whatever you were doing?
 All that bad language that I was using with my friends that was my everyday life, nothing was changing, nothing changed in that world until the catalyst came along.
 The catalyst became calm and then I got to a destination.

-Part 2: What Does The Catalyst Lead To?
+Part 2: In Storytelling what Does The Catalyst Lead To?

 That takes us to our second part, which is what is the point of this story?
 What is the point of the catalyst?
 Christopher Vogler has this story telling seminar, and it's about the hero's journey and how the hero goes on this massive journey somewhere and then he comes back a changed person.
 In one of his story telling seminars, he talks about this sheriff.
 The sheriff decides he wants to retire, so he's hanging up his guns.
 He doesn't want anything to do with all this violence and gun slinging.
 He just wants to live peacefully, and while he's going about doing this peaceful routine of his every single day, he notices this pretty woman.
 He sees her buying some groceries and then another time; he sees her walking down the street and slowly he's falling in love with this woman.
 Suddenly, a group of bandits ride into town, and one of the people that they kidnap is the woman.